 For a simple, but meaningful song, I am teaching with these Keep the Commandments singing time ideas this year in Primary!
-I’m compiling here the lesson plans I’ve come up with and shared for teaching or reviewing Keep the Commandments during Singing Time.
-I hope this helps you have meaningful experiences with this song, too!
+I’m compiling here the lesson plans I’ve come up with and shared to help a music leader teaching or reviewing Keep the Commandments during Singing Time.
+I hope this helps you have meaningful personal experiences with this song, too!

-Keep the Commandments is one of my song Primary songs for Old Testament Come Follow Me 2022!
-You can see all of the songs I am teaching this year over on that landing page with tons of activities and printable lesson plans to help you with your planning.
+Keep the Commandments was included in last year Primary songs for Old Testament Come Follow Me 2022!
+You can see all of the songs I am teaching for the Old Testament over on that landing page with tons of activities and printable lesson plans to help you with your planning.

 For a great first place to start, head over to grab our Keep the Commandments Flip chart!
 I like to keep one on hand for each of my songs, even though I only end up using them 1-2 times throughout my time teaching the song.
 They’re a must have for when you need them!